Goodbye, YouTube annotations: Google ends support May 2

 Annotations began back in 2008, before the mobile shift.
-According to Google's YouTube Creators blog post, 60% of all YouTube traffic is now mobile.
+According to Google's YouTube Creators blog post, 60 percent of all YouTube traffic is now mobile.

 After May 2, you won't be able to create or edit YouTube annotations anymore, but users will be able to delete existing ones.